shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

 </p>

 <p>
+  Reports can be submitted online through the
+  <a href="https://yellowcard.mhra.gov.uk/" target="_blank" rel="noopener">Yellow Card website</a>,
-  Reports can be submitted online via the official Yellow Card website, through the mobile app, or you can ask your clinician to complete one for you.
+  through the mobile app, or you can ask the Medy Clinical Team to complete one for you.
   Sharing your experience helps improve the safety of GLP-1 treatments and supports better care for everyone who uses these medicines.
 </p>

   <h2 id="conclusion-glp1">Conclusion: managing GLP-1 side effects for better results</h2>